 The village Company Store (pic above) served as Mellark's Bakery in The Hunger Games.
 The movie, which stars Jennifer Lawrence, Liam Hemsworth, Josh Hutcherson, Elizabeth Banks, Lenny Kravitz and Woody Harrelson, filmed nine days in Henry River.
 One of the mill houses was sacrificed during an explosion for the movie.
 While you can see parts of the village from the main road, come for a closer look during special events below.

-- Summer Tours: Late May-October guided tours at 10 AM, 12 PM and 2 PM - $15/person (no self-guided tours).
+- Tours Update: Guided tours all fall and winter at 10 AM, 12 PM, 2 PM, 4 PM (closed Tues & Thurs) - $15/person.
+No self-guided tours.
 Go to their Web site for info & tickets.

 - First in Fright Hands-On Paranormal Investigations: Look for spirits with this one of a kind hands-on paranormal investigation a variety of methods to experience unexplained activity first hand.
 8:30 PM until Midnight. $90/person.
 Only 15 spots, so get tickets ASAP.
 Go to their Web site for info & tickets.